 The accompanying unaudited interim condensed consolidated financial statements contained herein were prepared in accordance with GAAP and reflect all normal and recurring adjustments which are, in the opinion of management, necessary to provide a fair statement of the financial position, results of operations and cash flows of the Company for the interim periods presented.
 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned and majority-owned consolidated subsidiaries.
 The ownership interest of other investors in consolidated subsidiaries is recorded as a non-controlling interest.
-All significant intercompany transactions and balances have been eliminated on consolidation.
-These condensed consolidated financial statements and accompanying notes should be read in conjunction with the Company's annual consolidated financial statements and accompanying notes included in its Annual Report on Form 10-K for the year ended December 31, 2019.
+All significant intercompany transactions and balances have been eliminated on consolidated financial statements and accompanying notes should be read in conjunction with the Company's annual consolidated financial statements and accompanying notes included in its Annual Report on Form 10-K for the year ended December 31, 2019.

 On February 4, 2019, the Company completed an initial public offering ("IPO") and a series of other transactions, in which the Company issued and sold 20,000,000 Class A shares at an IPO price of \$14.00 per share.
 The Company's Class A shares began trading on NASDAQ Global Select Market ("NASDAQ") under the symbol "NFE" on January 31, 2019.
 Net proceeds from the IPO were \$257.0 million, after deducting underwriting discounts and commissions and transaction costs.
 These proceeds were contributed to New Fortress Intermediate LLC ("NFI"), an entity formed in conjunction with the IPO, in exchange for 20,000,000 limited liability company units in NFI ("NFI LLC Units").
 In addition, New Fortress Energy Holdings contributed all of its interests in consolidated subsidiaries that comprised substantially all of its historical operations to NFI in exchange for NFI LLC Units.
 In connection with the IPO, New Fortress Energy Holdings also received 147,058,824 Class B shares of the Company, which is equal to the number of NFI LLC Units held by New Fortress Energy Holdings immediately following the IPO.
-New Fortress Energy Holdings retained a significant interest in NFE through its ownership of 147,058,824 Class B shares, representing a 88.0% voting and non-economic interest.
+New Fortress Energy Holdings also had an 88.0% voting and non-economic interest.
 New Fortress Energy Holdings also had an 88.0% economic interest in NFI through its ownership of 147,058,824 of NFI LLC Units.
 New Fortress Energy Holdings has been determined to be NFE's predecessor for accounting purposes.